Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-db.md

 4. In **Applications discovered**, click the displayed count.
 * In **Application inventory**, you can review the discovered apps, roles, and features.

-* Application Discovery for Manufacturing Database VM.
+* Application Discovery for PartsUnlimited Database VM.
 <p><kbd>
   <img src="../images/partsunlimited/manu-db-assessment-4.png">
 </kbd></p>